International Conference

 Ludmila Malai

 Ludmila Malai is an EU Project Manager with extensive experience across AMIF, CERV, ISF and Horizon Europe projects.
-She holds degrees in Economics, Politics, Diplomacy, International Law and Security Studies, and has significant expertise in writing and coordinating EU-funded projects on countering violent extremism and radicalisation, as well as women’s empowerment and youth engagement.
+She holds degrees in Economics, Politics, Diplomacy, International Law and Security Studies, and has significant expertise in writing and coordinating EU-funded projects.

 Joana Ricarte